In the field of micro- and nano-manufacturing, the precision of apertures directly determines product performance.

 1, the U.S. Lawrence Laboratory in the sapphire internal processing of 5 μm diameter, depth of 1.2 mm three-dimensional micro-channels for high-power laser heat dissipation;

-2, the Chinese Academy of Sciences, Xi’an Institute of Optical Machinery developed laser-induced reverse deposition (LIRD) technology, can be generated in the inner wall of the micro-hole silicon nitride insulating layer, applied to terahertz waveguide devices.
+2, The Chinese Academy of Sciences, Xi’an Institute of Optical Machinery, developed laser-induced reverse deposition (LIRD) technology.
+This technology generates a silicon nitride insulating layer on the inner walls of micro-holes.
+It is applied to terahertz waveguide devices.

-When the aperture enters the submicron scale, the process is no longer just the physical removal of material, but also the precise manipulation of quantum effects such as electronic states and photonic-phonon coupling.
+When the aperture reaches the submicron scale, the process shifts from physical material removal to precise manipulation of quantum effects.
+These include electronic states and photonic-phonon coupling.

-With the emergence of new tools such as attosecond lasers and topological beams, micro and nanohole processing technology is breaking through the classical optical limit, laying the manufacturing cornerstone for future industries such as quantum chips and bionic organs.
+New tools like attosecond lasers and topological beams are driving advances in micro- and nanohole processing.
+This technology is breaking the classical optical limit.
+It lays the foundation for future industries such as quantum chips and bionic organs.

-In this game of precision and cost, whether Chinese manufacturers can realize breakthroughs in core components such as ultra-fast lasers and high-precision motion platforms will determine the final pattern of the new landscape of global micro-nano manufacturing.
+In this game of precision and cost, Chinese manufacturers face a key challenge.
+They must achieve breakthroughs in core components like ultrafast lasers and high-precision motion platforms.
+Whether they succeed will determine the future landscape of global micro-nano manufacturing.

 Conclusion